-Ancient bones reveal girl's tough life in early Americas
+Ancient Bones Reveal Girl's Tough Life in Early Americas

-The skull of 'Naia', a young girl whose bones were found in a cave on Mexico's YucatA n Peninsula.
-For more than 12,000 years, the adolescent girl's bones lay deep in a Mexican cave.
+Cave diver Alexandro Alvarez inspects the skull of Naia, the 12,000-13,000 year-old human skeleton discovered in a submerged cave on the Yucatan peninsula of Mexico in 2007.
+Credit: Daniel Riordan Araujo For more than 12,000 years, the adolescent girl's bones lay deep in a Mexican cave.

 Comments